krisawyerr/JJAssignment/README.md

 I wasn’t sure if the app would be uploaded to TestFlight on time, so I decided to keep working on it and add more features.

 The first big thing I wanted to add was the ability to like videos.
 Basically, users can double tap or press the like button to save a shareable item to Core Data and then watch their liked videos in the Library alongside their personal ones.
 I implemented a few simple rules:
 - Like a video when it’s double tapped or the like button is pressed
 - Only allow unliking by pressing the like button (not double tapping)
 - Personal videos can’t be liked
 - Unliking is only allowed from the liked videos section

 I reused most of the layout from the personal videos section for this feature.

+The next thing I added was a way to delete and save videos.
+I added a button on each video cell that shows options to either delete or save the video.
+If you choose to delete, you'll be prompted to confirm first.
+If you save the video, a toast appears to let you know it was completed.